msgr0/gplas2/README.md

 # Installation

-## Installation using conda (to be implemented)

 ## Installation using pip and conda

-While the conda recipe is under construction, the prefered way of installing gplas is using pip and a conda environment.
+The prefered way of installing gplas is using pip and a conda environment.
 Please follow the instructions below:

 Clone the repository and enter the directory
 ``` bash